Zita of Bourbon-Parma, Empress of Austria

 Zita with eight of her children in 1962, Standing in the back from left to right: Archdukes Carl Ludwig, Rudolf, and Robert, In the middle: Archduchesses Adelheid, Elisabeth, and Charlotte with Archduke Felix, In the front Empress Zita and Archduke Otto; Credit – Wikipedia

-The government of Austria allowed the funeral to take place in Austria provided that the Habsburg family pay the cost.
+The government of Austria allowed the funeral to take place in Austria provided that the Habsburg family paid the cost.
 The funeral mass was held at St. Stephen’s Cathedral in Vienna.
 At least 200,000 people had filed past her coffin during the two days it lay in state at the cathedral.
 Zita’s casket was borne to the Capuchin Church, where the Imperial Crypt is located, by the same coach she had walked behind during the funeral of Emperor Franz Joseph I in 1916.
-Over 200 Habsburg and Bourbon-Parma family members along with 8,000 other guests attended the funeral on April 1, 1989.
+Over 200 Habsburg and Bourbon-Parma family members and 8,000 other guests attended the funeral on April 1, 1989.
 Zita was buried in the Crypt Chapel of the Imperial Crypt.
-Her husband’s remains are still interred at the Church of Our Lady of Monte on the island of Madeira in Portugal, but their hearts were buried together at the Habsburg Crypt in the Loretto Chapel at the Muri Abbey near Basel, Switzerland.
+Her husband’s remains are still interred at the Church of Our Lady of Monte on the island of Madeira in Portugal but their hearts were buried together at the Habsburg Crypt in the Loretto Chapel at the Muri Abbey near Basel, Switzerland.

 On December 10, 2009, Yves Le Saux, Bishop of Le Mans, France, opened the diocesan process for the beatification of Zita.
 Zita spent several months each year in the diocese of Le Mans at St. Cecilia’s Abbey, Solesmes, where three of her sisters were nuns.